"Music, landscape gardening, architecture — there was no start to his talents."

 - The Alvin Show: Clyde Crashcup is a Bungling Inventor who kept trying (and failing) to "invent" things that had already been invented.

 - Frylock from Aqua Teen Hunger Force.
-Among the failures were a robotic babysitter that terrorized Meatwad and an experimental toilet that destroyed Carl's body from the neck down when he used it.
+Among the failures were a robotic babysitter that terrorized Meatwad, an experimental toilet that destroyed Carl's body from the neck down when he used it, and a cloning machine that produced unstable copies of the original that would explode/spew blood/gain sentience.
+Like the examples above, those that aren't outright failures usually end up causing problems because he doesn't seem to get that his immature/irresponsible roommates can't be trusted with them.

 - Fireman Sam: The main character.
 Sam's a great firefighter but his leadership and invention skills are as bad as Elvis Criddlington's cooking.
 Sam's inventions often get in the way of the things.
 One wonders why Sam was even chosen to lead the Pontypandy fire service in the first place.
 I guess Sam is the "zero" next door instead of the "hero".